Rairden/kattis/src/almostperfect/runtime.md

 using the `lookup List` with n = 100,042.
 This is 53x faster than above doing it manually
 * 138 ms

+# Conclusion
+## The lookup List helps a lot for large inputs
+For input sizes of 500 or 10000, it doesn't really make a huge difference.
+Although if `n` = 100,000 then it makes an enormous difference.